anbegaral/frontend-nanodegree-mobile-portfolio/README.md

 ## Improving code
 The main changes have been done in `main.js`:
-  **1. line 430:** some functions have been removed and the `changePizzaSizes()` function has been modified to include the pizzas resize feature simplificating the way it is done and avoiding more function calls.
+  1. **line 430:** some functions have been removed and the `changePizzaSizes()` function has been modified to include the pizzas resize feature simplificating the way it is done and avoiding more function calls.
-  **2. lines 444 and 495:** the variables `randomPizza` and `items` have been created to avoid repetitive code **3. line 497:** the variable `bodyScrollTop` has been created to be calculated outside the loop **4. line 531:** removed the call to `updatePositions()` as it does not seem to do anything here
+  2. **lines 444 and 495:** the variables `randomPizza` and `items` have been created to avoid repetitive code
+  3. **line 497:** the variable `bodyScrollTop` has been created to be calculated outside the loop
+  4. **line 531:** removed the call to `updatePositions()` as it does not seem to do anything here

 ## Scaling images
 The images have been scale to different sizes to improve the loading using **Gulp**